House Republicans shout down No. 2 Justice official in tense hearing

 “If you have evidence of any wrongdoing by any member of the Trump campaign, present it to the damn grand jury,” he said.
 “If you have evidence that this president acted inappropriately, present it to the American people ...
 Whatever you got, finish it the hell up.”

 The Mueller investigation already has led to charges against Trump’s former campaign chairman, his former national security adviser and several other people.
-Trump has denied any collusion with Russia.
+Trump has denied any collusion with Russia and repeatedly called the investigation a witch hunt.

 For months now, Republicans have issued subpoenas and sought documents in connection with the FBI’s collusion investigation, as well as other records related to the probe of Clinton’s use of a private email server.
+Critics say the Republicans are trying to discredit investigations of the Trump campaign.

-They have alleged the FBI made missteps when it applied to a special court for a warrant to conduct surveillance on former Trump campaign adviser Carter Page and questioned the FBI’s use of a confidential informant who reached out to several Trump campaign officials.
+Republicans have alleged the FBI made missteps when it applied to a special court for a warrant to conduct surveillance on former Trump campaign adviser Carter Page and questioned the FBI’s use of a confidential informant who reached out to several Trump campaign officials.

 The department already has turned over hundreds of thousands of pages and held several briefings with members of Congress.
+Attorney General Jeff Sessions directed the department’s inspector general to investigate if there were any errors made when the FBI applied for the surveillance warrant to the U.S. Foreign Intelligence Surveillance Court.

+Representative Matt Gaetz, another Trump ally, had a tense exchange with Rosenstein, alleging Rosenstein had signed a document to authorize “spying” on the Trump campaign.

+“I dispute your characterization about what that (surveillance warrant application) is about, sir,” Rosenstein said.
+“If the inspector general finds that I did something wrong, then I will respect that judgment but I think it’s highly, highly unlikely, sir.”

 Thursday’s hearing was the first time Rosenstein has testified before Congress since the Justice Department’s inspector general report that described missteps by the FBI in its handling of the investigation of Clinton’s private email server use while she was secretary of state.